continue-revolution/sd-webui-animatediff/README.md

 1. Q: Can I use xformers, sdp or some other attention optimizations?

     A: Attention optimizations are currently not applied to motion modules, but will applied after a pull request in the near future.

-1. Q: Can I use this extension to do img2GIF?
-The current generation result seems pretty static.

-    A: The current performance for img2GIF is indeed static.
-I will look into a [forked](https://github.com/talesofai/AnimateDiff) AnimateDiff repository and see how I can resolve this problem in the near future.

 1. Q: How can I reproduce the result in [Samples/txt2img](#txt2img) section?